miranthajayatilake/nanoQA2/README.md

 - Move into directory `cd nanoQA2`
 - Set up your `python>3.8` environment (virtual environment preferred)
 - Install the depedencies `pip install -r requirements.txt`
 - Assign the environment variables by running `bash env-local.sh`.
-Make sure you you have the following API keys and variables replaced
+Make sure you have the following API keys and variables replaced
     - OpenAI API key (OPENAI_API_KEY).
 You can obtain this by creating a account at [OpenAI](https://platform.openai.com/)
     - Pinecone API key and environment name (PINECONE_API_KEY, PINECONE_ENV).
 Obtain these by making an account at [Pinecone](https://www.pinecone.io/)
         - Next we have to create an index in the Pinecone account.
 You can use the `create_index.py` to do this.
 Make sure to provide the parameters as below.